uvarc/rc-website/content/post/2025-04-RCExhibition-Awards.md

 **Abstract:**

-1 in 10 infants are born prematurely globally and receive specialized care in environments like the Neonatal Intensive Care Unit.1 Preterm infants are at exponentially higher risk for developmental disorders, such as cerebral palsy and autism at rates tens to hundreds of the general population.
+1 in 10 infants are born prematurely globally and receive specialized care in environments like the Neonatal Intensive Care Unit.
+Preterm infants are at exponentially higher risk for developmental disorders, such as cerebral palsy and autism at rates tens to hundreds of the general population.
 The most common diagnostic for such disorders is the general motion assessment (GMAs) heuristic carried out manually by clinicians for preterm infants to assess neurodevelopmental (NVD) risk.
 As formal screening and diagnosis methods are limited by availability of trained clinicians and NICU size, we propose using computer assisted digital twins for automatic, even remote, risk assessment using a computer vision machine learning (CVML) model.
-We successfully develop the first clinical pose estimation framework for infants in clinical care settings meant for real-time streaming contexts.3 Our two-step sequential framework is comprised of two distinct models: (1) a CNN model for pose estimation of anatomic key points, and (2) a digital twin model prototype to reproduce the pose estimation CNN results in high fidelity.
+We successfully develop the first clinical pose estimation framework for infants in clinical care settings meant for real-time streaming contexts.
+Our two-step sequential framework is comprised of two distinct models: (1) a CNN model for pose estimation of anatomic key points, and (2) a digital twin model prototype to reproduce the pose estimation CNN results in high fidelity.
 Each frame of a video is processed by the model pipeline and is only enabled by the vastly different capabilities of the HPC ecosystem, ranging from data storage, labeling, manipulation, training, and even validation and low latency deployment onto edge devices such as clinical tablets and computer devices.

 ---